Travel to ESO Paranal

 Internet cable connection is available in the rooms.
 Wi-Fi Internet connection is available at the lobby of the Residencia.

-Phones are available in the rooms; the cost of the calls is charged to the visitor.
-Cell-phone signal tends to be weak or inexistent in the Observatory's area.
+Phones are available in the rooms; the cost of any calls made is charged to the visitor.
+Mobile phone signal tends to be weak or non-existent in the observatory area.

 Health & Safety

 Paranal is located on a remote site in the middle of the driest desert in the world.
 You may be exposed to strong winds and construction/maintenance areas.
 Please wear appropriate clothing such as trousers, walking shoes (no sandals), sunglasses, etc. We recommend a jacket/sweater for the VLT enclosures, which are kept at 5–11°C. The average humidity on Paranal is only between 2–10%.

 If while staying in Paranal you experience any of the following, please report it to a local staff member immediately: acute headache, dizziness, breathing problems, ringing or blocking of ears, heart pains, acute muscular pains, seeing "stars".